Collegebound? What to Do in 11th Grade, Part 2

 Don’t pack all the college decision-making into the senior year.
 Start looking at colleges now.
 Make visits, explore careers—in tangible ways show your teen the goals he is working so hard to reach.
 Visiting potential schools and places of employment will provide motivation to stay focused and industrious.
 This year visit schools that represent different categories–small and private versus large and public, for example.
 Seeing the contrasts among schools will help your teen better grasp what feels like a good fit for him and what doesn’t.

 Make sure you visit the departments your teen may be interested in–this is much more important than the school at large.
 Meet some of the professors.
 Sit in on a freshman-level class.
-If your teen is hoping for scholarships, making an impression during this preliminary visit will help those decision-makers put a face to her application when it arrives (always a plus).
+If your teen is hoping for scholarships, making an impression during this preliminary visit will help those decision-makers put a face to his application when it arrives (always a plus).

 To Test Well, Prepare